Things I've made.

 Data analysis on the stream

 Sensor-signal analysis on the telemetry above; document and word-frequency analysis on text corpora; sentiment analysis on social-media streams.
-Reading the data with the same pipeline that moves it.

 → sensor · text · social sentiment -